sigasi/sigasi_insights/tech/vunit-quickfix.md

 When you enter this VHDL snippet in a VHDL file in a Sigasi Studio project, you will see a warning (*Library "vunit\_lib" is not available*) on the library clause and multiple errors because of references to missing declarations.
 ![vunit...](/tech/vunit/before.png)

-To automatically add the VUnit library to your project, click the light bulb icon to trigger the quick fix (or press **Ctrl-F1** on the line with the warning).
+To automatically add the VUnit library to your project, click the light bulb icon to trigger the Quick Fix (or press **Ctrl-F1** on the line with the warning).

 ![vunit...](/tech/vunit/quickfix.png)